Monday, March 1st 2021, 1:43 pm - Perseverance will help establish "the first meteorological network on another planet"

-NASA's Perseverance rover will reach its destination within weeks.
-Once there, it will begin sending back data on Mars' environment and atmosphere, becoming the third robotic meteorologist on the planet.
+NASA's Perseverance rover reached its destination on Mars.
+Now it will begin sending back data on Mars' environment and atmosphere, becoming the third robotic meteorologist on the planet.

-On February 18, the robotic population of Mars will be increasing by two, as the Perseverance rover and its drone companion Ingenuity settle in and begin exploring Jezero Crater.
-These two robots are equipped with several cameras and scientific instruments to help them in their mission.
-Their primary purpose — to look for signs that the ancient river delta located in Jezero was once home to microbial life forms.
+On February 18, the robotic population of Mars increased by two, as the Perseverance rover and its drone companion Ingenuity settled in and begin their preparations to explore Jezero Crater.
+Perseverance is equipped with an array of cameras and scientific instruments to help it complete its mission.
+Its primary purpose — to look for signs that the ancient river delta located in Jezero was once home to microbial life forms.

 In this artist's rendition, Perseverance and Ingenuity prepare to explore their environment on Mars.
 Credit: NASA/JPL-Caltech

-One instrument, in particular, is drawing interest from meteorologists and weather enthusiasts.
+One instrument suite, in particular, is drawing interest from meteorologists and weather enthusiasts.

 Perseverance's weather instruments are highlighted and labelled in this close-up schematic.
 Credit: NASA/JPL-Caltech/Scott Sutherland